Bounded Modal Logic: Explicit Scope Dependencies in Multi-Stage Programming: Full Definitions and Proofs for Section

 \Zcref{claim:varsubst,claim:rebasing,claim:clssubst} are proved as parts of the following lemmas.

 \begin{lemma}[Variable Substitution (Full Version)] Suppose $\Delta_{{\mathrm{1}}} = \Gamma_{{\mathrm{1}}} ^{\position{ \gamma_{{\mathrm{1}}} } } \bmttsym{,} \binder{ \bmttmv{x} }\has@{ \gamma_{{\mathrm{2}}} } \bmttnt{A} \bmttsym{,} \Gamma_{{\mathrm{2}}}$, and $\Delta_{{\mathrm{2}}} = \Gamma_{{\mathrm{1}}} \bmttsym{,} \Gamma_{{\mathrm{2}}} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} ] $.
-Then, the following statements hold. \begin{enumerate} \item $\vdash \Delta_{{\mathrm{1}}} \hasType \, \bmttkw{ctx} \implies\ \vdash \Delta_{{\mathrm{2}}} \hasType \, \bmttkw{ctx}$. \item $\Delta_{{\mathrm{1}}} \vdash \bmttnt{A} \hasType \, \bmttkw{type} \implies \Delta_{{\mathrm{2}}} \vdash \bmttnt{A} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} ] \hasType \, \bmttkw{type}$. \item $\Delta_{{\mathrm{1}}} \vdash \delta_{{\mathrm{1}}} \preceq \delta_{{\mathrm{2}}} \implies \Delta_{{\mathrm{2}}} \vdash \delta_{{\mathrm{1}}} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} ] \preceq \delta_{{\mathrm{2}}} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} ] $. \item $ \Delta_{{\mathrm{1}}} \vdash \delta_{{\mathrm{1}}} \sqsubseteq \delta_{{\mathrm{2}}} \implies \Delta_{{\mathrm{2}}} \vdash \delta_{{\mathrm{1}}} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} ] \sqsubseteq \delta_{{\mathrm{2}}} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} ] $. \item $\Delta_{{\mathrm{1}}} \vdash \bmttnt{M_{{\mathrm{1}}}} \hasType \bmttnt{B}$ and $\Gamma_{{\mathrm{1}}} \vdash \bmttnt{M_{{\mathrm{2}}}} \hasType \bmttnt{A} \implies \Delta_{{\mathrm{2}}} \vdash \bmttnt{M_{{\mathrm{1}}}} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} , \binder{ \bmttmv{x} } \coloneqq \bmttnt{M_{{\mathrm{2}}}} ] \hasType \bmttnt{B} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} ] $. \end{enumerate} \end{lemma}
+Then, the following statements hold. \begin{enumerate} \item $\vdash \Delta_{{\mathrm{1}}} \hasType \, \bmttkw{ctx} \implies\ \vdash \Delta_{{\mathrm{2}}} \hasType \, \bmttkw{ctx}$. \item $\Delta_{{\mathrm{1}}} \vdash \bmttnt{A} \hasType \, \bmttkw{type} \implies \Delta_{{\mathrm{2}}} \vdash \bmttnt{A} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} ] \hasType \, \bmttkw{type}$. \item $\Delta_{{\mathrm{1}}} \vdash \delta_{{\mathrm{1}}} \preceq \delta_{{\mathrm{2}}} \implies \Delta_{{\mathrm{2}}} \vdash \delta_{{\mathrm{1}}} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} ] \preceq \delta_{{\mathrm{2}}} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} ] $. \item $ \Delta_{{\mathrm{1}}} \vdash \bmttnt{T} : \delta_{{\mathrm{1}}} \sqsubseteq \delta_{{\mathrm{2}}} \implies \Delta_{{\mathrm{2}}} \vdash \bmttnt{T} : \delta_{{\mathrm{1}}} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} ] \sqsubseteq \delta_{{\mathrm{2}}} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} ] $. \item $\Delta_{{\mathrm{1}}} \vdash \bmttnt{M_{{\mathrm{1}}}} \hasType \bmttnt{B}$ and $\Gamma_{{\mathrm{1}}} \vdash \bmttnt{M_{{\mathrm{2}}}} \hasType \bmttnt{A} \implies \Delta_{{\mathrm{2}}} \vdash \bmttnt{M_{{\mathrm{1}}}} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} , \binder{ \bmttmv{x} } \coloneqq \bmttnt{M_{{\mathrm{2}}}} ] \hasType \bmttnt{B} [ \binder{ \gamma_{{\mathrm{2}}} } \coloneqq \gamma_{{\mathrm{1}}} ] $. \end{enumerate} \end{lemma}

-\begin{proof} By mutual induction on the derivation of the first judgment for each statements.
+\begin{proof} By mutual induction on the derivations of the antecedent judgments in the five statements.
 To prove the case of typing judgment, we use \Zcref{claim:monotonicity} for the base case where $\bmttnt{M_{{\mathrm{1}}}}$ is variable. \end{proof}